orbs-network/spot-integration-docs/content/advanced-orders-direct.md

 ## Create Order

-The optional Wagmi v3 reference at the top contains the complete package-free flow.
-The default `create-order-flow.ts` tab prepares funds and calls `useSignOrder()` without arguments.
-The `build-order.ts` tab fetches the default permit data and builds the complete order from the host's `useDerivedData()` values; `use-sign-order.ts` signs that result. `order-types.ts` contains the shared contracts.
-Replace the example hook imports with the DEX's existing derived swap-data and wrapped-token hooks.
+The framework-neutral reference above contains the complete flow. `create-order-flow.ts` exports `submitOrdersSinkOrder()` and prepares funds; `build-order.ts` fetches trusted permit data and constructs the order; `sign-order.ts` signs it; `order-types.ts` defines the shared contracts.
+Supply `OrderInput`, `WalletContext`, and the wrapped-token address from the host application.
+No React hooks are required.

 ### Fetch Partner Config